peerlibrary/blaze-layout-component/README.md

 into the global scope.
 It also configures the root Blaze Component to serve as the root of the components' tree.

-Alternatively, you can also use our [fork of Flow Router](https://github.com/peerlibrary/flow-router), which adds [Ignoring Links](https://github.com/peerlibrary/flow-router#ignoring-links) feature to it.
+Alternatively, you can also use our [fork of Flow Router](https://github.com/peerlibrary/flow-router), which adds [ignoring links](https://github.com/peerlibrary/flow-router#ignoring-links) feature to it.

 Client side only.